salesforce/lwc-rfcs/text/0000-module-resolution.md

 ```
 Lets `importee` be module specifier to be resolved and `importer` the path of the module on
 which is being imported from.

+0. If importee starts with `/` or `.`, exit early since importee does not require resolution

 1. Find the closest lwc.config.js or package.json that contains an "lwc" config by traversing
 upwards in the file system.